 BuiltGreen – BuiltGreen Canada is a national certification program focused on home building.
 BUILT GREEN® homes account for: resource efficiency (i.e. electrical, water), comfort (i.e. airtight, sound reduction), home health (ventilation, low/zero VOC paints), durability and waste reduction.
 The result is a home that could save 10 per cent in annual utility bills as compared to a code-built home, is more comfortable, is healthier to live in, lasts longer and is constructed more efficiently than a conventional home.

-ENERGY STAR for New Homes – ENERGY STAR for New Homes is also backed by NRCan, but just for the Ontario market.
+ENERGY STAR® for New Homes – ENERGY STAR® for New Homes is also backed by NRCan.
 The label ensures homes are performance tested, third-party verified and government backed.
-ENERGY STAR homes’ energy efficiency improvements are mostly hidden—better insulation, high-performance windows, tightly air sealed—but very effective at improving home performance.
-Constructing an ENERGY STAR home results in 2 to 3 tonnes less greenhouse gas emissions and 25 per cent savings in monthly utilities compared to a home built to the minimum Ontario Building Code.
+ENERGY STAR® homes’ energy efficiency improvements are mostly hidden—better insulation, high-performance windows, tightly air sealed—but very effective at improving home performance.
+Constructing an ENERGY STAR® qualified home results in a 20% more energy efficient home compared to one built to the minimum applicable building code.

 Green Globes – This assessment and rating system is operated by BOMA BESt for existing buildings (see above) and ECD Energy and Environment Canada Ltd. for other uses.
 Green Globes is an online, interactive tool with automated reporting that significantly reduces the time and cost of submissions.